 - Separate floors and paint your landings and hallways a soft or neutral color

-- Bedrooms will generally have differing colors and contrasts
+- Bedrooms will generally have different colors and contrasts

 - If your master bedroom has a master bathroom attached, it’s not required to paint both the same but rather consider different tones, hues of the same color.

-We hope this guide helps you pick your color scheme and if you have any questions please do not hesitate to ask in the comments below or Contact Us for more Professional help.
+We hope this guide helps you pick your color scheme and if you have any questions please do not hesitate to ask in the comments below or contact us for professional interior design help.